 Is Costa Rica Safe for Americans?

 Absolutely!
 Costa Rica is a haven for expats so American travelers will feel safe across the country.
-Though we recommend trying to learn Spanish, you don’t need to speak the language fluently to enjoy Costa Rica.
+Though we recommend making an effort to learn, you don’t need to speak Spanish fluently to enjoy Costa Rica.

 Is Costa Rica Safe for Families?

 Yes, Costa Rica is an excellent safe travel destination for families.
-Costa Ricans are very family-oriented and there are lots of family-friendly activities around to enjoy.
+Costa Ricans are very family-oriented and there are lots of family-friendly activities in Costa Rica suitable for kids of all ages.

 Is Costa Rica Safe for LGBTQ+ Travelers?

 Generally speaking, LGBTQ+ travelers are safe and welcomed in Costa Rica.
 In fact, Quepos and Manuel Antonio are actually popular gay travel destinations.
-Homosexuality is legal and same-sex marriage has been recognized since 2015.
+Homosexuality is legal and same-sex marriage has been recognized in Costa Rica since 2015.

 Covid in Costa Rica

 Since the beginning of the pandemic, Costa Rica has been committed to protecting residents and tourists alike.
 Currently, Costa Rica is open for travel and worldwide tourists are welcome.
-There are no additional Covid related entry requirements.
-You do not need a PCR test or proof of vaccination to enter Costa Rica in 2023.
+As the tourism industry had bounced back, travel restrictions, business closures, and driving restrictions in Costa Rica have been completely lifted.

 Costa Rica Travel Safety by City